-The model is currently written as a series of subroutines with a set of subroutines simulating each major process (e.g. photosynthesis, evaporation, soil water flow, nutrient cycling) and a set that control, organize and combine results from each process subroutine.
-Output includes time series of stream flow, evaporation, soil water content and other variables that can be aggregated to the full watershed from each simulation unit, or mapped at time slices for the full landscape (as surf aces) at the level of each unit.
-The contractors agree to implement the specifications of Hydro Models identified below in the primary requirements.
-The contractors also agree to implement the secondary requirements as time permits over the Spring 1999 se mester.
+The model is currently written as a set of subroutines, some of which simulate major processes (e.g. photosynthesis, evaporation, soil water flow, nutrient cycling) and some of which control, organize, and combine results.
+Output includ es time series of stream flow, evaporation, soil water content and other variables that can be aggregated to the full watershed from each simulation unit, or mapped at time slices for the full landscape (as surfaces) at the level of each unit.
+The contrac tors agree to implement the specifications of Hydro Models identified below in the primary requirements.
+The contractors also agree to implement the secondary requirements as time permits over the Spring 1999 semester.

 1.Conversion of the current C code into an object oriented code in C++.
 This conversion would make the model easier to substitute in different algorithms for each of the major processes.

 2.Provision of a JAVA interface to act as a Graphical User Interface (GUI) for assembling the necessary input data, carrying out preprocessing and model parameterization.
 Examples of this data are the World file and the TEC file.

 3.Conform to client's current coding conventions and guidelines.

 1.Add visual output capabilities to the Java interface described in the primary requirements section (#2).
 These capabilities may include:

 2. Add capability to output selected variables as arrays at specified time intervals.
 Write to output files and pipe to graphics display as standalone.

 Access to machines running the UNIX operating system and other UNIX variants.